tdarlic/making-embedded-systems/Week9/README.md

 # Week 9 homwork: Multiple implementations
 Algorithm: How many bits are one in a given 32-bit uint?

+__Note:__ _All code was compiled and analysed on Linux GCC compiler on computer so it might be different on MCU_

 ## This is known as Hamming weight and further explanations can be found in [Wikipedia](https://en.wikipedia.org/wiki/Hamming_weight):

 Below are some links detailing the algorithms that I used: